Questions raised after hydrant opened in Jericho, Hanover

 Bryan Miller, Gleaner Writer

-Questions are being raised about how former Member of Parliament for Eastern Hanover, Dr D K Duncan, along with fellow People’s National Party (PNP) supporters, were able to open the valve to a fire hydrant in the district of Jericho.
+Questions are being raised about how former member of parliament for Eastern Hanover, Dr D.K.
+Duncan, and fellow People’s National Party (PNP) supporters were able to open the valve to a fire hydrant in the district of Jericho.

 The water supply system, started by Duncan, has been under construction since 2011 and is partially complete.